maehw/DiyIrTower/README.md

     776	      0	      7	    783	    30f	main.elf
 ```

-Make sure to burn the fuses so that
+Make sure to burn the microcontrollers fuses so that

 - the calibrated internal 9.6 MHz oscillator is selected
 - clock pre-scaler set to 1 (device is shipped with CKDIV8 programmed).

 Reading fuses with avrdude (and in this case an `ehajo-isp` in-system programmer):

 ```
 avrdude -c ehajo-isp -p t13a -U hfuse:r:-:h -U lfuse:r:-:h
 ```

 The default values for the two fuse bytes of the ATtiny13A are `0xff` (high), `0x6a` (low) and match the oscilator and clock pre-scaler conditions.

+(Hint: If the `avrdude` version being used gives *"avrdude: AVR Part "t13a" not found."*, try using `t13` instead of `t13a`.)

 Finally, flash the firmware: